Alaska: Moose's Tooth Pub and Pizzeria, Anchorage from The Best Pizza in Every State Gallery

 Yelp/ Julius D.

 AJ’s isn’t kidding around when they call their pizza New York-style; the recipe is the same one that’s been used at a Brooklyn pizzeria for more than 50 years, and the owners consulted with a “dough doctor” named Tom Lehmann as well as the American Institute of Baking on their dough recipe.
-You can top your pizza with your choice of four sauces, 7 cheeses, 12 meats, and 15 vegetables, or you can choose from their 17 available options; if you really want a taste of New York (or as close as you’re going to get in these parts, at least), go for The Big Apple: sausage, pepperoni, ground beef, homemade meatballs, Canadian bacon, ham, mushrooms, onions, black olives, green peppers, mozzarella, and parmesan.
+You can top your pizza with your choice of four sauces, 7 cheeses, 12 meats, and 15 vegetables/fruits, or you can choose from their 17 available options; if you really want a taste of New York (or as close as you’re going to get in these parts, at least), go for The Big Apple: sausage, pepperoni, ground beef, homemade meatballs, Canadian bacon, ham, mushrooms, onions, black olives, green peppers, mozzarella, and Parmesan.

 Housed in a former auto service garage in downtown Louisville, Garage Bar features Chef Michael Paley’s wood-fired pizzas that emphasize local ingredients.
 Highlighting the region’s specialties and tastes, Chef Paley serves brick oven pizzas with toppings that include housemade pepperoni and pancetta, local Prayer Mountain mushrooms, shaved country ham, and Broadbent bacon.